Interesting

 How many musical cadences are there?

-READ ALSO: What is salary of TCS?
+READ ALSO: What is the point of continental philosophy?

 There are four types of cadences most commonly used in all music.
 Two are finished and two are unfinished.
 We’ll look at this in more detail shortly.
 If we equate music to English grammar the first two cadences are musical periods, and the second two commas or semicolons.